arossia94/match2fit/README.md

+# Disclaimer and warning

+The version in this branch is under development for full support of 1-loop matching results.
+Use with extreme care, problems and errors are expected.

 # match2fit
 Mathematica package to interface UV-EFT matching codes with SMEFT global fit codes.
 Currently, it interfaces matchmakereft and SMEFiT and is limited to tree-level matching results.